High-Order Spline Upwind for Space-Time Isogeometric Analysis: Introduction

+A challenge with space-time formulations concerns the causality principle.
+While the sequentiality of discontinuous Galerkin in time guarantees causality, this is not the case for Galerkin with smooth spline approximation in time.
+The lack of causality generates further unphysical behaviors in the case of numerical instability, as spurious oscillations may propagate backward in time.

+Our aim in this paper is to design a Spline Upwind (SU) formulation of the heat equation, with a stabilization term that promotes causality.
+The proposed SU generalizes classical upwinding, as SUPG (\cite{Brooks1982}), to higher degree splines.
+We recall that SUPG method in time for the heat equation and with piecewise linear finite elements leads to a lower block-triangular linear system.
+Stability is further enhanced by adding artificial diffusion when the residual is higher, as with Shock Capturing.
+These techniques concomitantly promotes causality and stability, thereby enhancing the overall computational robustness.
+The proposed SU extends these ideas to higher degree splines.
+We first enrich the plain Galerkin formulation by diffusion terms of different order, such that the resulting linear system is block triangular with respect to time.
+These terms are then weighted by the residual in order to preserve the optimal convergence rate when the solution is smooth.

-We perform numerical tests to assess the optimal order of convergence and stable behavior of the proposed SU formulation.
+We perform numerical tests to assess the expected behavior of the proposed SU formulation.
 In particular, motivated by the interest for space-time simulation of laser-based additive manufacturing (see \cite{Kopp2021}), we perform experiments with a concentrated source term, showing that the numerical solution is free from spurious oscillations.

+While the focus of our work is not on computational cost, we also acknowledge that space-time formulations pose challenges in terms of their computational cost.
+The augmented dimensionality detrimentally impacts conventional solvers.
+However, it is noteworthy that space-time formulations hold promise for local mesh refinement \cite{Langer2021} and parallelisation \cite{Gander2015}, attracting interest in the field, see also the recent book \cite{langer2019}.

 The outline of the paper is as follows.
-The basics of B-splines based IgA are discussed in Section \ref{sec:preliminaries}.
+The basics of IgA are discussed in Section \ref{sec:preliminaries}.
 In Section \ref{sec:adv_problem} we review some stabilized formulations in one dimension, for advection and advection-diffusion equations, and introduce the new SU formulation.
-In Section \ref{sec:heat_problem} we extend SU to the heat equation.
+In Section \ref{sec:heat_problem} we apply SU to the heat equation.
 We propose numerical tests, assessing the performance of the presented stabilizing methods, in Section \ref{sec:results}.
 Finally, in the last section we draw conclusions and highlight some future research directions.